scrss logo

 For more information, see feature article Huntly Carter and the 'New Spirit' in Soviet Theatre, SCRSS Digest, Summer 2022 (Issue SD-26), pages 8-13.

-Kamerny Theatre production of Treadwell's Machinal, directed by Alexander Tairov and designed by Vadim Ryndin, 1933 (Huntly Carter Collection, SCRSS Photo Library)
+Kamerny Theatre production of Sophie Treadwell's Machinal, directed by Alexander Tairov and designed by Vadim Ryndin, 1933 (Huntly Carter Collection, SCRSS Photo Library)

 © SCRSS